U.S. flag

 Complications

-Most vaccines carry a small risk of B-symptoms following administration, including fever, fatigue, and myalgias[16].
+Most vaccines carry a small risk of symptoms after administration, including fever, fatigue, and myalgia.[20]
 These symptoms are caused by the immune response being mounted against the antigen introduced by the vaccine and usually last a day or 2.
 Swelling and redness may occur at the injection site, and localized muscle soreness may also occur.
 More serious complications are possible, though extremely rare.
-Anaphylaxis may occur in response to a vaccine or one of its ingredients.
-Another very rare complication of vaccination is Guillain-Barre Syndrome, a potentially life-threatening condition affecting the peripheral nervous system.
-The mechanism by which vaccination causes Guillain-Barre is not known.
-Symptoms include ascending paresthesias and paralysis, with potential paralysis of respiratory muscles possible.[6]
+Anaphylaxis may occur after vaccination or due to one of its ingredients.
+Another very rare complication of vaccination is Guillain-Barré syndrome, a potentially life-threatening condition affecting the peripheral nervous system.
+The mechanism by which vaccination causes Guillain-Barré is not known.
+Symptoms include ascending paresthesias and paralysis, with paralysis of respiratory muscles possible.[11]

 Clinical Significance